wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the special gong that needs to be rang to scare the monsters', 'the fact that it is deep underwater',
     'the razor-sharp barnacles that cover it',
-    'the inumerable skulls clogging it',
+    'the innumerable skulls clogging it',
     'the sacrifice required to open it',
     'the lava overflowing from it',
     'the trash blocking it',